|RBI Established:||1 April 1935|

 Whenever banks have surplus funds but don't have any other lending or investment options, they can deposit the surplus funds to the RBI and earn interest as per the Reverse Repo Rate.

 Mostly it is used to control the money supply.

 Example: If the reverse repo rate is 5% and any bank deposits Rs.1000 to the RBI, the bank will earn Rs.50 as interest from the RBI.

 It is the rate of interest charged by the central bank on the loans they have extended to commercial banks.

-Generally, these type of loans are for long durations, from 90 days to 1 year.
+Generally, these types of loans are for a long duration, from 90 days to 1 year.

 It is the fund that banks have to maintain with the RBI at all times.
 In other words, banks have to maintain a certain percentage of funds of the total deposits in the current account with the RBI.
 RBI uses the CRR to drain out the excessive money from the system.
 Banks don't earn interest on this money.

 Example: If a person deposits Rs.1000 in a bank and if the prevailing CRR is 5% then, the bank has to deposit Rs.
 50 in the current account of RBI and the bank is left with Rs.950.
 The bank can not use that deposited amount of Rs.50 to the RBI for its commercial purposes.